 This year I have decided to stay ahead of the holidays.
 I’ve been shopping for presents and collecting random decor items so that when the fun times arrive, I can actually sit back and enjoy the season.
 I love having a beautiful table setting, so I decided to make my own potholders in festive colours.
 And of course, I am sharing this beginner friendly crochet potholder pattern with you all on this website too!

 If the stitch looks familiar to you, that’s because its the bumpy rows stitch that I used in the Cozy and Free Baby Blanket Crochet Pattern.
 The moment I discovered this stitch, I thought it would make a wonderful potholder stitch because of the bumpy and dense fabric it creates – perfect to protect your table and so pretty to look at too!

 I have written out and posted the free pattern for this potholder below on this page.
-However, you can also purchase the PDF file for easy printing and reading (and to support me to be able to continue to post patterns on this blog).
-If you’d like to purchase the PDF file, click the “Purchase PDF File” button below.
+You can also purchase the ad free instant download PDF file for easy printing and reading.